 Also of interest is that Ammon has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Ammon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ammon residents report their race to be White, followed by Asian.
-Important ancestries of people in Ammon include German, Irish, Norwegian, and Italian.
+Important ancestries of people in Ammon include German, Irish, Norwegian, and European.

 The most common language spoken in Ammon is English.
 Other important languages spoken here include Spanish and German.